Compulsory Insurance Cameras Coming to Tulsa in 2018

 The system is ostensibly designed to promote insured driving, but it could also prove to be a money maker for District Attorneys.
 Oklahoma DAs could net as much as $20 million a year from proceeds beyond operating costs.

-Another $20 million for the US subsidiary of a Swedish company that landed the Robocop contract.
+District attorneys would profit after another $20 million goes the US subsidiary of a Swedish company that landed the Robocop contract.
 The Oklahoma District Attorney Council signed a contract with Gatso USA Inc. on Nov.
 16, 2017.
 Gatso USA is a subsidiary of Sensys Gatso, a Swedish conglomerate and leading provider of traffic sensor services worldwide.

 Gatso USA’s contract says the system could eventually generate 20,000 tickets a month, year after year.
 The company plans to launch in Tulsa and Oklahoma City metropolitan areas first.
 Initially, roaming vehicles equipped with cameras would scout those areas to gather data.